vsrinivas/fuchsia/the-book/filesystems.md

 ### Establishing a Connection

-To open a file, Fuchsia programs (clients) send RPC requests to filesystem servers using a protocol called [RemoteIO](life_of_an_open.md#RemoteIO).
+To open a file, Fuchsia programs (clients) send RPC requests to filesystem servers using a FIDL.

-RemoteIO defines a wire-format for transmitting messages and handles between a filesystem client and server.
+FIDL defines the wire-format for transmitting messages and handles between a filesystem client and server.
 Instead of interacting with a kernel-implemented VFS layer, Fuchsia processes send requests to filesystem services which implement protocols for Files, Directories, and Devices.
 To send one of these